Key takeaways:

 4. Spices: The concentrated power against inflammation

-Spices are not only delicious, they also have anti-inflammatory effects at the cellular level.
+Spices are not only delicious, they also act against inflammation at a cellular level.

-Turmeric (curcumin): A large study with 66 investigations showed that curcumin significantly lowers inflammatory markers such as CRP, TNF-α and IL-6 (7).
+Turmeric (Curcumin): A large study of 66 investigations showed: Curcumin significantly lowers inflammation markers such as CRP, TNF-α, and IL-6 (7).

-Ginger (gingerol): Ginger reduces the production of cytokines (pro-inflammatory messenger substances of the immune system) and inhibits further inflammatory processes in the body (8).
-The bioactive substances in ginger – gingerols, shogaols, and zingerones – have strong anti-inflammatory properties (8).
+Ginger (Gingerol): Ginger reduces the production of cytokines (pro-inflammatory messengers of the immune system) and inhibits further inflammatory processes in the body (8).
+The bioactive compounds in ginger – gingerols, shogaols, and zingerones – have strong anti-inflammatory properties (8).

-Black pepper (piperine): Increases the absorption of curcumin by up to 2000% (7).
-Therefore, you should always combine turmeric with some pepper.
+Black pepper (Piperine): Enhances the absorption of curcumin by up to 2000% (7).
+Therefore, you should always combine turmeric with a little pepper.

-The Mediterranean diet is the most studied dietary pattern of all (9).
+The Mediterranean diet is the most extensively studied dietary pattern of all (9).
 It consists of:

-- Plenty of vegetables, fruit, whole grains, legumes and nuts
+- Plenty of vegetables, fruits, whole grains, legumes, and nuts

-- Olive oil as the main source of fat
+- Olive oil as the main fat source

 - Moderate fish consumption